sigasi/sigasi_insights/content/manual/editor.md

 highlighting and the default Eclipse editing features.
 The lightweight editors will check for errors when you save your file.

-The current threshold VHDL file size that is used to switch to the lightweight editor is 1 MB.
+The current threshold file size that is used to switch to the lightweight editor is 1 MB.

 If you still want to edit large files using the Sigasi Studio VHDL editor,